Law and Sociology (4 years) (Full-Time)

-Departmental Open Days Applicants offered conditional or unconditional places are invited to attend one of two Departmental Open Days, normally held on a Wednesday in February and mid-March.
-Some applicants may be invited to an Open Day in April.
+Departmental Open Days Applicants offered conditional or unconditional places will be invited to attend a Departmental Open Day, normally held on a Wednesday in late February, mid-March and early May.

 What careers can a Warwick degree in Law and Sociology lead to?

-A law degree provides a solid foundation for careers in a wide variety of fields.
-Our graduates are much in demand by national and global employers in law firms, finance, education, communication, large and small companies, international organisations, Non-Governmental Organisations, and the civil service.
-Several of our graduates also go on to pursue further academic degrees in the UK or abroad.
+A law degree provides a solid foundation for careers in many fields.
+Our graduates are much in demand by national and global employers in law firms, finance, education, communication, large and small companies, international organisations, non-governmental organisations and the civil service.
+Some graduates go on to pursue further academic degrees in the UK or abroad.

 Dr Cath Lambert